nicksheffield/Ajacks/readme.md

 For example: adding an item to a list.

-First we teach the script that if it gets a response with the \'addItem\' action, this is what to do with it.
+First we teach the script that if it gets a response with the *addItem* action, this is what to do with it.

 **script.js**
 ```javascript